Mitochondrial DNA sequence variation in North Atlantic long-finned pilot whales, Globicephala melas

 Jennings, Robert M. (Massachusetts Institute of Technology and Woods Hole Oceanographic Institution, 2005-09)The overarching goal of this thesis was to investigate marine benthic invertebrate phylogenetics and population genetics, focused on the phylum Annelida.
 Recent expansions of molecular methods and the increasing diversity ...

-Globicephala melas/macrorhynchus Tenerife, Canary Islands, Spain 11/2/2003 Animal a Audio Recordings Aguilar De Soto, Natacha; Johnson, Mark P. (The DTAG Project, Woods Hole Oceanographic Institution and University of La Laguna.
-Contact: firstname.lastname@example.org, email@example.com, 2010-07-28)Clicks and buzz during the discent phase of a deep dive.
+Globicephala melas/macrorhynchus Tenerife, Canary Islands, Spain 11/4/2003 Animal c Audio Recordings Aguilar De Soto, Natacha; Johnson, Mark P. (The DTAG Project, Woods Hole Oceanographic Institution and University of La Laguna.
+Contacts: firstname.lastname@example.org, email@example.com, 2010-07-30)Clicks and whistles during the ascent phase of a 765 m deep dive.
 Permit: Granted to ULL from the Canary Island Government (no permit number), Sponsor: SERDP, Location: Tenerife, Canary Islands, Spain, Species: Globicephala ...